 Refugee Services were not provided by either agency from 1965 – 1975.

-From 1975 – 1979 the Catholic Charities arm of the Diocese of Lansing served refugees providing resettlement services and English as a second language classes (ESL).
+From 1975 to 1979, the Catholic Charities arm of the Diocese of Lansing served refugees providing resettlement services and English as a second language classes (ESL).

 In 1979, Catholic Charities permanently transferred the Refugee Program to Catholic Social Services.
 More comprehensive services such as health and employment were added to the resettlement services and ESL classes.